I want to go straight to the code and read what it says about volunteer fundraising

 Be aware though that the way the money is spent is ultimately a decision for the charity’s trustees, who are responsible for spending donations according to the charity’s objects.
 Unless the charity has agreed special conditions for accepting the money you have raised, there is no guarantee that it can fulfil any special wishes you may have for how it is spent.

 Volunteer fundraisers still need to follow the Code of Fundraising Practice.
-Take a look here to make sure that what you are doing is legal and in line with best practice.
+Take a look at section 1 to make sure that what you are doing is legal and in line with best practice.
 Charities also have certain things they have to do when working with volunteers.
-To see what to expect, see the Code section on working with volunteers.
+To see what to expect, see code section 5 on working with volunteers.

 If you want to volunteer for a charity, check out NCVO’s guidance, including links to organisations that can help you get started.